 Mother Taylor understood the benefits of unity in diversity and called the pan-African and spiritual organizations to come together for the healing and upliftment of all African people.
 Power in unity was found with spiritual practitioners of the Akan, Kemetic, Vodu, Ifa, as well Abrahamic traditions.
 Pan-African organizations such as U.N.I.A. offered an even broader brush with which to serve and preserve community based on shared cultural experiences.
 In 2000, the African Traditional Spiritual Coalition (ATSC) was formed under the guidance of Mother Taylor.
 Its initial focus was to come together in a circle to pray for the healing of humanity.
 Today, ATSC is working to take further steps to ensure our liberation.

-Mother was inspired by her mother, grandmother, and some of the greatest women in history including Harriet Tubman, Sojourner Truth, Fannie Lou Hammer, Madame C. J. Walker, Maya Angelou and many others.
+Mother was inspired by her mother, grandmother, and some of the greatest women in history including Harriet Tubman, Sojourner Truth, Fannie Lou Hamer, Madame C. J. Walker, Maya Angelou and many others.
 Mother viewed the empowering of women not as the downfall of men, but as the balancing of the divine forces that exist in the universe.

 In 1988, Mother Taylor sought economic empowerment.
 She started and ran a very successful business called Seven Powers of Africa located on Georgia.
 Ave in Washington, D.C.
 She sold African fabric, books, artifacts, and spiritual implements.
 The scents of frankincense, myrrh, Florida water, and benzoin colliding together creating a spiritual experience will remain indelibly in the hearts of those who came through to talk, buy something or get a spiritual consultation and Ifa divination.